terminalangst/banana-archived/docs/COMPILING.md

 # Compiling

-For compiling, run the three following commands in a terminal / cmd if after you have Haxe installed:
+For compiling, run the respective shell script file in the `setup` folder for your OS on a terminal / cmd if after you have Haxe installed...

-`haxelib --global install hxpkg`, `haxelib --global run hxpkg setup` and then `hxpkg install` to install the libraries locally.

-And after that, you're honestly good to go, run `lime test cpp` to compile the game.
+And after that, you're honestly good to go, run `lime test cpp` to compile the game!